Addressing Climate Change

 Risks and opportunities |

-Risks | Acute | More extreme weather events (typhoons, torrential rainfall, landslides, storm surge, etc.) | The following items are expected due to the increase in wind and flood damage resulting from more extreme weather.
+Risks | Acute | Intensification of abnormal weather (typhoons, heavy rains, landslides, storm surges, etc.) | We anticipate the following issues to occur due to an increase in wind and flood damage resulting from the intensification of abnormal weather:

 |